1. Home

 The Roots of Your Personal Carbon Footprint

 The primary contributors to climate change at a global level are fossil fuels.
-The burning of coal, oil, and gas by individuals and businesses releases large quantities of CO2 into the atmosphere.
-While it can be easier to identify the role that fossil fuel companies and governments play in contributing to and managing global emissions, it’s also important to understand the personal impact you have on the environment.
+Burning coal, oil, and gas releases CO2 into the atmosphere.
+While fossil fuel companies and governments play a bigger role in contributing to and managing global emissions, it’s also important to understand the personal impact you have on the environment.

 Cars and planes are the most common means of transport, and even though fuel economy has improved over time, they still generate a lot of carbon dioxide emissions.
-As vehicles and planes burn fuel for propulsion, they emit greenhouse gases.
+As vehicles and planes burn fuel, they emit greenhouse gases.

 In comparison, cars and planes have a greater carbon footprint than other forms of mass transit, such as rail or bus.
-Yes, trains and buses also contribute to emissions, but it's not as much per passenger as personal vehicles and planes.
-(That’s why it’s possible to buy a carbon footprint offset to counterbalance the emissions generated from flying.)
+Cars and light trucks accounted for 16% of US greenhouse gases in 2022, according to a University of Michigan factsheet.
+Trains and buses also contribute to emissions, but it's not as much per passenger as personal vehicles and planes.

-One of the best examples of a personal carbon footprint is energy usage at home.
+Another factor in a personal carbon footprint is energy usage at home.
 A significant proportion of CO2 emissions produced by an average United States household come from using electricity and gas to heat water, keep lights on, and operate appliances.
-Even a simple change like using energy-efficient light bulbs can drastically reduce this factor.
+In 2020, more than half of energy use in American homes went to air conditioning and heating, according to the US Energy Information Administration.
+Another 19% went to water heating, 5% to lighting, and 3% to refrigeration.

 Generating trash impacts your carbon footprint because the trash services use energy and natural resources such as water, timber, and fuel to process that waste.
 If they don’t operate efficiently, it can translate to significant greenhouse gas emissions.